BOOST: Microgrid Sizing using Ordinal Optimization: Ordinal Optimization (OO)

 \begin{proposition} Order is robust with respect to estimation noise. \end{proposition}

-In other words, if a set of designs is evaluated using the accurate MILP model and ordered in terms of cost, their order will not differ much if they were to be evaluated using the simple LP model.
-Indeed, the costs would not be as precise if they were to be evaluated using LP, but the overall \textit{rank} will not be drastically affected.
+In other words, if a set of designs is evaluated using the accurate MILP model and ordered in terms of cost, their order should not differ much when they are evaluated using the simple LP model.
+The costs are less precise under the LP, but the overall \emph{rank} should not be drastically affected.

-To answer (Q1), our ordinal optimization (OO) approach to the sizing problem is then divided into two steps: (1) We evaluate a large set of possible designs using the simple LP model and rank them in terms of overall cost.
-(2) We extract a subset of the top designs found using the LP model, and thoroughly re-evaluate them using the accurate MILP model.
-Crucial to this approach is determining $N$, the number of designs to be evaluated using the simple LP model, and $s$, the number of top designs to be re-evaluated using the accurate MILP model.
+Our OO approach to the sizing problem is divided into two phases: (1) evaluate a large set of possible designs using the simple LP model and rank them in terms of overall cost; (2) extract a subset of the top designs found using the LP model and re-evaluate them using the accurate MILP model.
+Crucial to this approach is determining $N$, the number of designs to be evaluated using the simple model, and $s$, the number of top designs to be re-evaluated using the accurate model.